beeman-93/twitter-data-analysis-4/README.md

 I added more words to the stopwords list.
 Now the clusters are prettier.
 Next, I will use some visualization tools to show the result.

-# Update on using matplotlib to show the result.
+# Update on using elbow method to find the right K

+In this repo, I applied elbow method to find the right amount of K for the K-means.
+When k==4, we notice an elbow point.

+Therefore, we set the K==4.